youandmedigital/craft-breadcrumb/README.md

 **lastSegmentTitle**
 `(string, optional, default 'null')`
 Customise the last crumb title in the Breadcrumb array.
 Useful when using custom routing.

+**skipUrlSegment**
+`(int, optional, default 'null')`
+Skip a level or segment from the Breadcrumb array.
+For example, if you had the following URL `https://mysite.local/posts/categories/example-category` and you entered `3` as the value, it would remove `categories` from the array.

 **limit**
 `(int, optional, default 'null')`